akka/akka/akka-docs/src/main/paradox/discovery/index.md

 ```

-The above configuration will result in `akka-dns` first being checked and if it fails or returns no
-targets for the given service name then `config` is queried which i configured with one service called
+The above configuration will result in `config` first being checked, which is configured with one service called `service1` with two hosts `host1` and `host2`.
+If it fails or returns no targets for the given service name then `akka-dns` is queried.
-`service1` which two hosts `host1` and `host2`.

 ## Migrating from Akka Management Discovery (before 1.0.0)